Direct limits for scalar field dark matter from a gravitational-wave detector: Methods

 As mentioned above, 14 candidate peaks remained after cross-checking spectra taken at different times.
 13 of these peaks were found to have insufficient width to be DM signals.
 Further investigation of each of these candidates found that shifting the bin centre frequencies by an amount much smaller than the expected linewidth of DM signals of that frequency and amplitude and recomputing the spectra did not reproduce the peak.
 Additional work revealed these 13 candidate peaks were not present in spectra created using the same data and the same LPSD algorithm implemented in a different programming language, whereas the noise floor and other spectral features were reproduced identically.
 These peaks are therefore likely artefacts of the numerical implementation of the LPSD technique.

 The coherence time of the single remaining candidate peak was probed by evaluating its height in the amplitude spectrum as a function of the DFT length (see Sec.~\ref{sec:methodval}).
-The height of the peak did not decrease for DFT lengths more than an order of magnitude greater than the expected DM coherence time, evidencing a coherence time much greater than that expected for a DM signal of that frequency, and the peak was therefore rejected.
+The height of the peak did not decrease for DFT lengths more than an order of magnitude greater than the expected DM coherence time, evidencing a coherence time much greater than that expected for a galactic DM signal of that frequency.
+To find the origin of the signal, and to check whether it could be due to the theoretically more coherent \textit{Relaxion Halo} DM, we performed spectral analysis on data acquired on an auxiliary data acquisition system.
+The signal was not present in this data, whereas both noise and other signals from the interferometer were.
+This fact, in combination with high-resolution ($\Delta f/f \sim 10^{-7}$) spectra revealing that the frequency at which the peak occurs is very close to and indistinguishable from an integer ($f_\mathrm{peak} = 224 \pm (2\cdot 10^{-5})$~Hz), implies the signal is most likely an artefact of a timing signal in the main data acquisition electronics.